ONSdigital/application-profile/code-lists.md

 | Y55T74   | Aged 55 to 74          |
 | Y_GE75   | Aged 75 and over       |

-The examples in the table above show the best way to represent different age categories.
+The examples in the table above show the best way to represent different age categories. his has come from the Statistical Data and Metadata eXchange (SDMX) guidelines [^machine]

 ### Sex code and label